General Refuse & Recycling Policies

 - Propane tanks - take to Eastern Fuel in Hamden, or Agway in North Haven - $5 fee. not accepted at Recycling Center/Transfer Station.
-Camp stove-sized tanks may be brought to Haz Waste Central.
+Camp stove-sized tanks contact Haz Waste Central.

 - Motor Oil - take used motor oil (uncontaminated by any other fluids) to Hamden Recycling Center/Transfer Station.
 If other fluids are mixed in, take to Haz Waste Central.